dbrims/Project2/README.md

 # Project2 Proposal

-We are seeing to make a roboadvisor to help clients create a crypto portfolio
+We are seeking to make a roboadvisor to help clients create a crypto currency portfolio align with their investment objectives and goals:

-* roboadvisor for crypto currency portfolio.  using history cryto price and other key metrics.
+* Roboadvisor for crypto currency portfolio: Using historical prices and other key financial metrics.

-* We will be using Kraken and coinmarketcap APIs.
+* We will be using Kraken and Coinmarketcap APIs.

-* Kmeans to cluster coins accound to invest style and a CNN model to predict the future returns.
+* K-means to cluster coins based on propietary metrics to define the best crypto portfolio allocations and a CNN model to predict the future returns of our model portfolios.
+Our Chatbox will walk clients through a suitability questionnaire to determine the best portfolio